Overview

 The first accord was released in 1988.
 It specified two requirements of banks.

-First, the ratio of assets to capital had to be less than 20.
+- The ratio of assets to capital had to be less than 20.

-Second, banks were required to keep capital equal to at least 8% of risk weighted assets.
-Further,
+- Banks were required to keep capital equal to at least 8% of risk weighted assets.
+Further, the accord required that tier 1 capital comprise at least 50% of total capital.

 Market Risk (1996 Amendment)

-Bank trading assets are marked to market, meaning that the value on the books of the bank are adjusted on a daily
+The 1996 amendment addressed the capital required for covering market risks that are associated with trading.
+Bank trading assets are marked to market, meaning that the value on the books of the bank are adjusted on a daily basis to account for the change in the price of assets that are actively traded on some market.

 The credit risk capital charge continued to be applied to assets on the trading and bank book, except